 Transparency – being open about and accountable for for your business operations – is important to today’s employees and customers.
 Here are 5 ways you can increase transparency in your workplace.

 Transparency is all the rage these days.
 I’ve seen everything from companies who give out pricing information – as in what percentage of each dollar spent goes where within the company – to those that even go so far as to list the actual payroll of everyone within the company.

 Let’s get this out of the way first.
 Transparency is good.
 Transparency allows the consumer – and even your employees – a peek behind the curtain into the once-secret world of business.

 Can transparency ever be bad?
 Absolutely, but in general, I side with more transparency generally being more favorable than less.
 Transparency keeps you honest, and at the same time lets everyone else know just how honest you are.

-But how do we take our existing business into the?
+But how do we take our existing business into the realm of transparency?
 Many have tried, but few actually do transparency all that well.